hnguyen11589/Cyber-GT2021-2022-Project1/README.md

 These playbook-files (filebeat-playbook.yml, Install-elk.yml, metricbeat-playbook.yml, pentest-playbook.yml) can be used to deploy Container DVWA Application Web 1, 2, 3, Elk Server which including Metricbeat and Filebeat

 This document will contain the following
-1. The Topology
+I. The Topology
-2. Inbound/Outbound Rules
+II.
+Inbound/Outbound Rules
-3. Tutorial to Create Virtual-Machines, Virtual-Network, Network-Security-Group, Load-Balancer on Azure.
+III.
+Tutorial to Create Virtual-Machines, Virtual-Network, Network-Security-Group, Load-Balancer on Azure.
-4. Provisioing Ansible/Playbook to configure Elk Server, Web 1 2 3, Filebeat, and Metricbeat
+IV.
+Configure Ansible/Playbook, Provisioing Elk Server, DVWA, Filebeat, and Metricbeat
 + Elk Server (will be receive logs monitor from Web 1, 2, 3)
 + Metricbeat (will fetch metrics of Web 1, 2, 3 send to Elk server)
 + Filebeat (will collect syslog form Web 1, 2, 3 send to ELK Server)